MrRobinOfficial/Guide-UnrealEngine/README.md

 This section was written in conjunction with ChatGPT.
 </td></tr></table>

+Here's a video explaining some of the best practices with Unreal Engine and C++.

+There is a video about some of these best practices called [Best Practices (2019-2021) from Stephen Maloney](https://www.youtube.com/watch?v=g7WVBZZTRDk)

+In the video, there is also a [Google documentation](https://docs.google.com/document/d/1kIgOM7VONlPtx3WPiKdNVRYquX-GTduqSw0mU7on5h8) (if video wasn't enough) for more details about some of his tips and tricks.

 ### Disable BlueprintPure

 When creating a `UFUNCTION` and marking it as `const`, Unreal will interpret this function as pure function.
 A pure function will evaluate every time it's called (inside Blueprint), compare to a regular function, which Unreal caches the result and save for later.